si-net/feign/README.md

 Metric Capabilities provide a first-class Metrics API that users can tap into to gain insight into the request/response lifecycle.

+> **A Note on Metrics modules**:
+>
+> All metric-integrations are built in separate modules and not available in the `feign-core` module.
+You will need to add them to your dependencies.

+Metrics4Capability

 #### Dropwizard Metrics 4

 ```